yash1802/ML4BC/README.md

 Indeed a small step but sufficient to demonstrate the power of machine learning (in this case, neural networks) and its applications in healthcare.

 ## Data set: Breast Cancer Wisconsin (Diagnostic).
-A. Attributes: ID number and Diagnosis (M: Malignant, B: Benign).
+1. Attributes: ID number and Diagnosis (M: Malignant, B: Benign).\n
-B. Number of features used: 10.
+2. Number of features used: 10.
 - Radius (Mean of multiple radii).
 - Texture (std. deviation of grayscale values).
 - Perimeter.